 Level One Training

 Classes in level one training vary widely in length, from 2-day seminars to 100-hour classes, depending on the institution offering the training.
 During the first level of training, students learn about the eight energy zones within the human body and practice Reiki on themselves.
-Key to this process is the concept of attunement, wherein the instructor imparts the ability to access these energy zones via a prescribed ceremony.
+The key to this process is the concept of attunement, wherein the instructor imparts the ability to access these energy zones via a prescribed ceremony.
 Without the instructor-led attunements, Reiki cannot be achieved or practiced.

 Level Two Training

-At the second level of training aspiring Reiki masters delve more deeply into anatomy, kinesiology and psychology.
+At the second level of training, aspiring Reiki masters delve more deeply into anatomy, kinesiology and psychology.
 Meditation is emphasized during this level of training, and students learn to practice Reiki on each other.
-At this stage students have gained the skills needed to become a practitioner.
+At this stage, students have gained the skills needed to become a practitioner.

 Level Three Training